TMisiukiewicz/discussions-and-proposals/proposals/0000-implement-config-plugins.md

 ## Adoption strategy

-In a close cooperation with Expo, we should start with upstreaming config plugins into RN core in a way that would help them easily adjust their tools.
+- [ ] In close cooperation with Expo, upstreaming config plugins into RN core in a way that would help them easily adjust their tools.

-Once it's done, changes should be applied into `react-native-cli` to support config plugins.
+- [ ] changes should be applied into `react-native-cli` to support config plugins.

-Both React Native and CLI should be covered with proper documentation:
+- [ ] Both React Native and CLI should be covered with proper documentation:
 - `reactnative.dev` with detailed description what config plugins are and how to use them - for both developers and library maintainers
 - CLI's `README.md` file with detailed explanation of `prebuild` command and available flags

-Once both React Native and CLI are released and the documentation is available, community and maintainers should be informed about new API available and how it would benefit them.
-At the same time, [`create-react-native-library`](https://github.com/callstack/react-native-builder-bob) should be adjusted to support the new API.
+- [ ] community and maintainers should be informed about new API available and how it would benefit them
+- [ ]  at the same time, [`create-react-native-library`](https://github.com/callstack/react-native-builder-bob) should be adjusted to support the new API.

 ## How we teach this